nasa/content-guide/_pages/our-style/voice-and-tone.md

 ## Our voice

-At 18F, we like to communicate in a friendly, straightforward way.
+It is important to communicate in a friendly, straightforward way.
 We consider our voice to be:

 * Authoritative
 * Conversational